bluedge/react-seo/README.md

 # react-seo
-Example of a SEO friendly website with React
+## tutorial : How to build an SEO friendly website with Reactjs